dani-coffee/cybersecurity-notes/tryhackme/Networking.md

 • `TCP` -Transmission Control Protocol, a protocol designed for reliable, ordered, and error-checked delivery of data between devices.
 It is connection-oriented and used in situations where guaranteed delivery matters — such as file sharing, web browsing (HTTP/HTTPS), or email (SMTP/IMAP).

+• `TCP/IP model` - includes TCP and UDP protocols and consists of 4 layers ( application,transport,internet,network) with information that is added to each layer of the model (encapsulation).The headers added to the packet traversing  the layers (using TCP)are for example: source port ( chose randomly ,value between 0 to 65535) and a destination port ( if it's a website using HTTP protocol,the port is always 80),checksum,source  and destination IP ,sequence number and ACK number (important note,in TCP these numbers are using the number of bytes,not the number of the messages,also ACK number is seqence number+1(in bytes!)).
+For UDP the headers are: source and destination port,source and destination IP,checksu,Data and TTL

-• `UDP` - User Datagram Protocol,a transport layer protocol that is connectionless and does not guarantee delivery, order, or error checking like TCP.
+• `UDP` - User Datagram Protocol,a transport layer protocol that is stateless(doesn't need a constant connection between the 2 devices) and does not guarantee delivery, order, or error checking like TCP.
 It’s useful in scenarios where speed is more important than reliability, such as live streaming, online gaming, VoIP (e.g., Zoom), or protocols like DHCP and DNS.

 • `DNS` - Domain Name System, a protocol dictating how website addresses are translated into IP addresses.